Fanatics Sportsbook Promo: Up to $300 in Bonus Bets for Cubs-Yankees, Dodgers-Giants Odds

 - MLB: Dodgers at Giants, 10:15 p.m.
 ET

 Some of the league's best are up against one another heading into the All-Star break on Monday.
 However, we still have some baseball to play, and the MLB odds will be headed up tonight by a possible World Series preview between the Cubs at Yankees in the Bronx.
-Carlos Rodon will have a big challenge tonight against a Cubs' lineup that has been quite effective against left-handed pitching this season.
+Carlos Rodon, named to the AL All-Star squad on Friday, will have a big challenge tonight against a Cubs' lineup that has been quite effective against left-handed pitching this season.
+He face Chicago's Chris Flexen (5-0, 0.83 ERA).

 Tap the BET NOW button by signing up today using the Fanatics Sportsbook promo.